 This unique Preterm Surveillance Clinic – funded by Tommy's as part of our research in St Thomas' Hospital, London, has won an NHS Innovation Challenge Prize, for its success in reducing the number of premature births in South East London.

-Tommy’s prematurity research centre in London is based at St Thomas’ Hospital.
+Tommy’s prematurity research centre in London is based at St Thomas’ Hospital, where the charity first began.
 Opened in 1995, it is the first Maternal and Fetal Research Unit in the UK.
-It houses 87 clinicians, scientists and postgraduate students and last year published 78 scientific papers in peer-reviewed journals.

 If there is only one thing you take away from reading my story and Lukas’s, please take away 'hope'.